seanpmaxwell/jet-schema/README.md

   - `onError`: A global error handler, the default error-handler throws an error.
     - Format is: `(property: string, value?: unknown, origMessage?: string, schemaId?: string) => void;`.

-> The `moreDetails:` parameter will return the full original stringified error message when passed to the global `onError` handler, but returns various error strings when overriding error functions for an individual validator-functions, such as in what schema function (i.e. `.new`) the error happened.
+> The `moreDetails/origMessage` parameter for `onError` will return the full original stringified error message when passed to the global `onError` handler, but returns various error strings when overriding error functions for an individual validator-function, such as in what schema function (i.e. `.new`) the error happened.

 ### Local settings <a name="local-settings"></a>